danzeeeman/DIGITAL-CURRENTS-TRAINING-A-LARGE-LANGUAGE-MODEL/README.md

 - How LLMs are created
 - How to interact with LLMs

-Technology:
-- Google Colab
+- How to use Google Colab
-- Transformers
+- How to use Transformers
-- Huggingface
+- How to use Huggingface

 ## When?